Wherever you are in the world right now there’s no doubting you’ve been impacted in some shape or form by the coronavirus.

 What has been your Covid-19 experience?

 For some it’s been a time to stop and refresh, to count your blessings, so to speak, and consider what’s really important and necessary in your life.
-For others we’ve heard the opposite experience; it’s created panic, fear, headaches and perhaps a new appreciation for the teaching profession?!
-For some it’s meant the end of a business as you knew it, having to close doors or operate differently and to consider what might be best when things return or rather change to the ‘new normal’.
+For others we’ve heard the opposite experience.
+It’s created panic, fear, headaches and perhaps a new appreciation for the teaching profession?!
+For some it’s meant the end of a business or significant operational changes.
+Some closed their doors for good, while others found ways to operate differently.
+For all of us we've had to consider what might be best when things return, or rather change, to the ‘new normal’.

-Spending more time at home has meant getting onto that project you’ve been pushing aside, or spending time in the garden and trying new recipes.
-For some it’s created an opportunity to slow down and spend time binge-watching the latest release on Netflix.
+Spending more time at home has meant getting onto that project you’ve been pushing aside.
+Or spending time in the garden and trying new recipes.
+For some it’s created an opportunity to slow down and spend time binge-watching the latest release on Netflix or finally read that book.

 However this time of isolation and social restriction looks for you, we hope you can find the time to rest in it, and to gather yourself for the days ahead.